-If you need to move money from one financial institution to another, you might be considering a wire transfer.
+If you need to move money from one bank to another, you might be considering a wire transfer.
 Wire transfers can be a good option because they’re a fast and safe way to send money.

-However, this can be an expensive option, so most banks charge hefty fees for this service.
-This article will explain how a wire transfer works, what the average bank charges, and how you can lower or even eliminate fees altogether.
+However, this can be an expensive option, so most banks and credit unions charge hefty fees for this service.
+This article will explain how wire transfers work, what the average bank charges, and how you can lower or even eliminate wire transfer fees altogether.

 What is a wire transfer, and how does it work?